scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Combust
-*2nd Level*
+*2nd level*
 - **Casting Time:** 7 AP
 - **Range:** 10
 - **Duration:** 1 minute
 - **Damage Type:** fire

 Cause up to 2 creatures you can see in range to burst into flames.
-Make a spellcasting roll against the creatures Dexterity, on success they ignite in flames.
-At the start of their turn they take 1 wound in fire damage from the flames.
+Make a spellcasting roll against the creatures dexterity save.
+On success they ignite in flames taking 1 wound in fire damage at the start of their turn.
 On their turn they may spend 5 AP rolling on the ground to extinguish the fire, leaving them prone.
 Taking cold damage or being doused in water extinguishes the fire.

 Add a target for every level cast above 2nd.

 ___
 #### Dispel Magic
-*2nd Level*
+*2nd level*
 - **Casting Time:** 5 AP
 - **Range:** 5
 - **Duration:** instant